 Our outreach activities have focused on meeting and engaging with qualified individuals and organizations, learning from them, and introducing them to our organization and mission.
 We’ve held several panels at events such as Anthro New England and Indy Fur Con.
 Additionally, we’ve met with numerous experts including Anders Sandberg, Hugh Herr, Liz Parrish, Max More, and Master Tailer of the Tail Company to get their insights.
 Interviews can be found on our media page ->

 Educational work the foundation has done includes hosting informative seminars, such as an interactive lecture we hosted with Devin Proctor, as well as some seminars on introductory biology.
 In addition, we’re hosting an official FFF podcast, where we talk through timely issues and explore them in a small discussion format.
 Our seminars and podcasts can also be viewed on our media page ->

 For community building, we’re motivated to help people cross paths in a genuine and supportive environment, no matter what their field of expertise is.
 We’re empowering everyone to excel and make their own positive impact on the world.
 From Twitter to Discord, we are proud of our steadily growing, mature community.
 Whatever your experience, we celebrate the ability of everyone to make an impact one small step at a time.
 Learn about how you can join our community on Discord ->

-With the rapid advancement of bioscience, and the increasing attention of both advocates and skeptics towards biotechnology, this is our best chance to help guide the future of biological research for the foreseeable future.
+With the ever-advancing field of bioscience and the increasing attention of both advocates and skeptics towards biotechnology, the Freedom of Form Foundation is uniquely equipped to help guide the future of biological research toward a previously unimaginable level of self-expression.